dhwlm/dhwlm.github.io/_posts/2019/2019-08-20-install-intl-php-extension-for-xampp-and-magento-for-macos-mojave.md

 ```
 (it should be the one which you just installed: /usr/local/opt/php@7.1/... )

 Now I have couple of projects already running on my mac with XAMPP.
 And switching between built-in Apache and XAMPP or MAMP to run my projects was too confusing and time consuming.
-So I was hoping to find a solution to get it to for XAMPP.
+So I was hoping to find a solution to get it to work for XAMPP.

 For XAMPP, installing intl extension was pain in the butt, firstly because this extension is not provided by XAMPP out of the box.
 I had almost given up, most of the solutions didn't work for me.
 Mainly because they were meant for PHP5.6 and not for PHP7. (using pecl) I kept getting this error: "fatal error: 'ext/standard/php_smart_str.h' file not found" .
 Even tried to build the intl-extension using macports instead of pecl. but no luck.